 - None will be able to provide you with the resale value of your item

-They list the core information needed for an expert to establish a price range without seeing it in person.
-Some types of paperwork are more useful than others as they include either more information or more accurate information.
+Appraisal documentation will list the core information needed for an expert to establish a price range without seeing it in person.
+Some types of paperwork are more useful than others as they include more accurate information and more detailed description.